A00456832/HotelReservation_Sprintboot/README.md

 The hotel reservation app provides handful of GET, POST, DELETE apis to maintain the hotel reservation system using MySQL database.

 ## Complexity:
-1. 3 Modeles with 1:Many relationship
+1. Implemented Three modeles
-        a.
-Hotel
+	* Hotel
-        b.
-Reservation : 1 Hotel can have many Reservations
+	* Reservation : 1 Hotel can have many Reservations
-        c.
-Guest       : 1 Reservation can have many guest
+	* Guest       : 1 Reservation can have many guest
 2. The model calculates the 'finalPrice' and then inserts into the database.
-Formula: finalPrice = (price per day) * ( (Checkout day) - (Checkin day) )
+	* Formula: finalPrice = (price per day) * ( (Checkout day) - (Checkin day) )
-3 Cascaded delete funtionality is used
+3. Cascaded delete funtionality is used
 4. Custom error scenarios implemented
-        a.
-Checkout date must be less than checkin date
+	* Checkout date must be less than checkin date
-        b.
-Either of checkin date or checkout date must not be null
+	* Either of checkin date or checkout date must not be null
-        c.
-Minimum 1 guest must be included while making a reservation
+	* Minimum 1 guest must be included while making a reservation
-	d.
-Overlapping of reservation is not allowed
+	* Overlapping of reservation is not allowed

-**_Screencapture are provided in the 'screenshots' directory._**
+**🔴Screencapture are provided in the 'screenshots' directory.🔴**

 ## HOTEL:
 **1. POST : To add Hotel entry**